Huangguoshu, China: Experience the world's largest waterfall cluster

 Especially when you take into account it's home to the world's largest waterfall cluster.

 Located in Guizhou province, Huangguoshu became one of China's first officially recognized national parks in 1982.
-It's also the earliest recorded waterfall in Chinese literature and one of the largest waterfalls in Asia.
+It's also the earliest recorded waterfall in Chinese literature, the country's largest waterfall and one of the largest waterfalls in Asia.

 Huangguoshu has become one of the most popular tourist attractions in China.